Passionate about Nature, and the Conservation of Native Species and Preservation of their Ecosystems

 Chloe here, if you know me, awesome, if not, let’s connect!

 I started this site to blog, write, explore, and further understand the nature around me.
-After becoming hooked to iNaturalist, getting my husband also obsessed I quickly found that I wasn’t ingesting the level of detail and understanding I’d like to for most, but definitely some more peculiar observations while in nature.
+After becoming hooked to iNaturalist, and getting my husband also obsessed I quickly found that I wasn’t ingesting the level of detail and understanding I’d like to for most observations while in nature.

 - I have always loved nature, wildlife, and being outside.
 I grew up in the Pacific Northwest in Washington, but spent a lot of time in British Columbia.
 I moved to the Lower Mainland BC for University